-To investigate, during 2005 through 2012 we collected 6,584 forecasts for the U.S. stock market offered publicly by 68 experts, bulls and bears employing technical, fundamental and sentiment indicators.
+To investigate, during 2005 through 2012 we collected 6,582 forecasts for the U.S. stock market offered publicly by 68 experts, bulls and bears employing technical, fundamental and sentiment indicators.
 Collected forecasts include those in archives, such that the oldest forecast in the sample is from the end of 1998.
 For this final report, we have graded all these forecasts.

 We assess forecasting acumen of stock market gurus as a group and rank them as individuals according to accuracy.
 The assessment of aggregate guru stock market forecasting performance is much more reliable, based on sample size and duration, than the evaluations of individuals.

 We have performed completeness and integrity checks on the forecast grades, but some errors may remain.

 Following the advice of experts is an investment technique.
 We intend this study as an aid to investors in learning mode regarding how much attention (and funds) this technique merits.
 This study is not a test of whether guru opinions and arguments are interesting, stimulating or useful in ways other than anticipating the behavior of the broad U.S. stock market.
 This kind of forecasting ability tested is different from, but may be related to, stock picking expertise.